mabre/latex-exam-grading-table-scanner/README.md

 ### Tips for filming

 - Make sure there is enough light, e.g. sit underneath a lamp.
+- Make sure that the exams are filmed as straight as possible from above.
 - Use HD resolution (1280×720; higher resolution can actually be worse).
 Set the `REC` constants in `constants.py` accordingly.
 - When changing to the next exam, do not put your fingers on the grading table; if this frame is chosen for number detection, you get bad results.
 - Make sure that only one exam is within the camera view, i.e. do not have a stack of exams underneath the camera.
 Otherwise, it could happen that you match the grading table of exam n with the QR code on exam n+1.